What are Allergies?

 • Cold-like symptoms more than 10 days

 • Symptoms can range from minor to severe.

 Testing For Allergies

-At our office we perform a combination of intradermal and skin prick methods of allergy testing on our patients.
+At our allergy clinic we perform a combination of intradermal and skin prick methods of allergy testing on our patients.
 Using the results of these tests we will make a custom treatment for each individual patient.
 This combined testing is called Modified Quantitative Testing.